 You can use the beacon origins allowlist to specify the domains from which OneAgent and ActiveGate accept Real User Monitoring beacons.
 A domain is stored in the

-Origin header of each beacon request and, if accepted, is copied to the
+Origin header of each beacon request.

-Select Add rule.
+- Select Add item.

-Provide the correct pattern for the domain you want to specify.
+- Provide the correct pattern for the domain you want to specify.

-Select Add rule, and then select Save changes.
+- Select Save changes.